nickzoic/nick.zoic.org/art/micropython-sprints-pyconau/index.md

 [Damien George](http://dpgeorge.net/) and [I](http://nick.zoic.org/) will
 be there and I hope you can come too!

-(To clarify: this is for registered PyConAU attendees only, and you need to be registered for the sprint days, which costs an extra $5 or so ... if you're interested in working on MicroPython but you're not registered for PyConAU, let me know and we'll organize something for another day ...)
+<b>(To clarify: this is for registered PyConAU attendees only, and you need to be
+registered for the sprint days, which costs an extra $5 or so ... if you're interested in working on MicroPython but you're not registered for PyConAU, let me know and we'll organize something for another day ...)</b>

 Bring a laptop and Micro USB cable along ... thanks to [Espressif](http://www.espressif.com/) we'll have plenty of ESP32 boards on hand to work with.
 Have a look at the